grafana/grafana/docs/sources/enterprise/access-control-refactor/enable-rbac.md

 # Enable role-based access control

-Before you assign fine-grained access control to Grafana users, you must enable it.
+Before you assign role-based access control to Grafana users, you must enable it.

-You can enable fine-grained access control by:
+You can enable role-based access control by:

 - adding a feature toggle to the Grafana configuration file, or
 - adding an environment variable to the Grafana configuration file

-This topic includes instructions for both methods of enabling fine-grained access control, and steps for how to verify that it is enabled.
+This topic includes instructions for both methods of enabling role-based access control, and steps for how to verify that it is enabled.

 ## Before you begin

 - Ensure that you have administration privileges to the Grafana server.

-**To enable fine-grained access control in the Grafana configuration file**:
+**To enable role-based access control in the Grafana configuration file:**

 1. Open the Grafana configuration file.